TGRstack/typescript-graphql-react-app-express/README.md

 ### React

 - [x] 🐉  React 16+
-- [x] 👾 HMR reloads the Changed Code w/o refreshing the entire page
+- [ ] 👾 HMR reloads the Changed Code w/o refreshing the entire page

 ### CSS

+Whatever your component styling method is all projects need a way of doing some s?css.

 - [x] 🌅 `typings-for-css-modules-loader` replaces 'css-loader' for webpack
 - [x] 🎠 `typings-for-css-modules-loader` generates d.ts for css files
 - [x] 🌇 `sass-loader` adds vars, imports, heirarchies to css.
-- [ ] replace sass support w/ stylable.io

 ### Style